Rani Begum: Acting career

-However, after the success of Hazar Dastan and Dever Bhabi, Rani became a leading actress.
-Some of her more notable films are Chann Makhna, Sajjan Pyara, Jind Jan, Duniya Matlib Di, Anjuman (1970 film), Tehzeeb (1971 film), Umrao Jaan Ada (1972), Naag Muni, Seeta Mariam Margaret, Aik Gunnah Aur Sahi and Surraya Bhopali.
+However, after the success of Hazar Dastan (1965) and Devar Bhabi (1967), Rani became a leading actress.
+Some of her more notable films are Chann Makhna, Sajjan Pyara, Jind Jan, Duniya Matlab Di, Anjuman, Tehzeeb, Umrao Jaan Ada, Naag Muni, Seeta Maryam Margaret, Aik Gunnah Aur Sahi and Surraya Bhopali.
+In Umrao Jaan Ada, she portrayed an ill-fated tawaif and poetess from Lucknow.
+In a review of the film, The Statesman noted that she has "worked hard with dances", "acted very well in the love scenes", and "has come off very well as Umrao".
+In 1974, she portrayed Laila in Laila Majnu, based on the eponymous legend.
+In the same year, she portrayed a halala victim torn between her two lovers in Deedar.
+In 1975, she portrayed a gypsy girl who falls for an urban man in Dilruba.
+In 1978, she played dual roles in Seeta Maryam Margaret, portraying twin sisters raised in different religious backgrounds.
 She also acted in two TV serials Khuwahish and Fareb in the early 1990s.

 Personal life

 After her initial success in the late 1960s, she married renowned director Hassan Tariq, with whom she had a daughter, Rabia.
 Due to conflicts, Hassan Tariq divorced Rani in the late 1970s.
-She then married producer Mian Javed Qamar, who divorced her when it was discovered that Rani had cancer.
+She then married producer Mian Javed Qamar, who divorced her when it was discovered that Rani had leukemia.
 During her treatment in London, she met famous cricketer Sarfaraz Nawaz.
 Soon they developed a good relationship with each other and got married.
 Rani helped Sarfraz in his election campaign in the late 1980s.
 But their relationship also did not last long and they parted.
 After getting divorced for the third time, Rani was struck by the grief of loneliness.
 Cancer also struck back and this time with much more intensity as Rani did not have much desire to live but to see her daughter get married.